Vipin-Gupta-07/deepfake-detector/README.md

-# DeepScan — Deepfake Image Detection System
+# DeepScan — Deepfake Image Detection System.

 A full-stack web application for detecting deepfake facial images, built on the methodology from: